-- A master of science degree refers to the degree program that will be awarded upon successful completion of all requirements relating to the degree program. - Curriculum refers to the specific courses of study that need to be completed to be awarded a degree.
+- A master of science degree refers to the degree program that will be awarded upon successful completion of all requirements relating to the degree program. - •A master of business administration degree refers to the degree program that will be awarded upon successful completion of all requirements relating to the degree program. - Curriculum refers to the specific courses of study that need to be completed to be awarded a degree.